yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 type: docs
 ---

 [Transactions](../../../architecture/transactions/distributed-txns/) are critical to many applications and need to work through different failure scenarios.
-YugabyteDB provides [high availability](../../../architecture/core-functions/high-availability/) (HA) of transactions by replicating the uncommitted values, a.k.a [provisional records](../../../architecture/transactions/distributed-txns/#provisional-records) across the [fault domains](../../../architecture/docdb-replication/replication/#fault-domains).
-The following examples demonstrate how YugabyteDB transactions survive common failure scenarios(eg. Node crashes) that could happen when a transaction is being processed.
+YugabyteDB provides [high availability](../../../architecture/core-functions/high-availability/) (HA) of transactions by replicating the uncommitted values, also known as [provisional records](../../../architecture/transactions/distributed-txns/#provisional-records) across the [fault domains](../../../architecture/docdb-replication/replication/#fault-domains).
+The following examples demonstrate how YugabyteDB transactions survive common failure scenarios (for example, node crashes) that could happen when a transaction is being processed.
 Some of the scenarios are:

-- The node that has received the provisional write fails (Handled by YugabyteDB)
+- The node that has received the provisional write fails (handled by YugabyteDB)
-- The node that is about to receive the provisional write fails (Handled by YugabyteDB)
+- The node that is about to receive the provisional write fails (handled by YugabyteDB)
-- The transaction manager fails (Retry by client)
+- The transaction manager fails (retry by client)

 <ul class="nav nav-tabs-alt nav-tabs-yb">
   <li>